Mathesis: ∞-topos of formal theories

 Verum is the language designed to realize objects of this level: dependent types, HoTT, SMT verification, systems performance, GPU — in a single stack.
 Mathesis is the first task demanding its full power.

 The ultimate goal is not "a tool for scientists."
-The ultimate goal is the computational infrastructure of the noosphere: a global cohesive ∞-topos where every discovery in one discipline automatically and mathematically rigorously generates hypotheses in all others, immediately computing epistemic gradients for the entire network of human knowledge.
+The ultimate goal is the computational infrastructure of the noosphere: a global cohesive ∞-topos where every discovery in one discipline automatically and mathematically rigorously generates hypotheses in all others, immediately computing epistemic gradients for the entire network of human knowledge — and, by M-10, always honestly admitting the fixed-point boundary beyond which no theory can describe itself completely.

 Related documents: